#{ServerName}

 In terms of difficulty, the trail up is pretty even and well-used; to get back down you can use the same path or there is another route down the Ptarmigan Ridge which makes the walk completely circular.
 It can be muddy and rocky in places however, so this is worth taking into consideration when choosing your route.

-Additional information: The climb takes about five hours and rises up to the summit of 974 metres.
-Ben Lomond is open all year, daily and is free but the car park is £3 per car at Rowardennan car park.
+• Additional information: The climb takes about five hours and rises up to the summit of 974 metres.
+Ben Lomond is open all year, daily and is free but the car park is £5 per car for the day at Rowardennan car park.

 Other similar walkies: